rkuma183/wilsonmar.github.io/_posts/2016-06-25-api-development.md

 <amp-youtube data-videoid="HjTjXpfdf60" layout="responsive" width="480" height="270">
 </amp-youtube>
-NOTE: Click CC in YouTube for Closed Captioning.
+In this 3 minute video, click "CC" to toggle Closed Captioning text.

 We want <strong>developers</strong> to create <strong>client apps</strong> to access
 <strong>API services</strong>.

-But first developers need to find (discover) that the API exists, perhaps from a <strong>gallery of available APIs</strong>, particularly a gallery which has done
+But first developers need to find (discover) that the API exists, perhaps from a <strong>galleries of available APIs</strong>
+such as <a target="_blank" href="https://apis.guru/">apis.guru</a>.

+It's helpful for a gallery to provide results from static
-<strong>quality scans</strong> of the machine-readable
+<strong>quality scans</strong> evaulating the machine-readable
-<strong>API interface specs</strong>.
+<strong>interface specs</strong> of the API.

+There are several competing API specification formats (such as RAML, WADL, and Swagger).
+But <strong>Swagger</strong> seems to be the most popular at this time.

 <strong>Documentation</strong> about the API helps not only
 for the API to be discovered from the public galleries,